 Cyperaceae: Sedge Family — Carex (Sedges)

 “Reeds and rushes are round but sedges have edges”.
 There is some truth in this popular saying, but it is not always correct.
 This page deals with a few members of the Carex genus—sedges as they are commonly understood–which do follow the rule.
 Sedges are a highly complex group.
 Their inflorescences combine male and female flowers, sometimes on different heads (spikelets), sometimes one above the other on the same head.
 A proper botanical key is necessary to identify species with confidence.
-They are extremely difficult to identify from photographs.
+They are difficult to identify from photographs alone.